 Teamwork and Collaboration

-At the core of Scrum is the concept of a team, a high-performance cross-functional team which is responsible for the execution of the scope and delivering a working software.
+At the core of Scrum is the concept of a team, a high-performance cross-functional team that is responsible for the execution of the scope and delivering working software.

 The Agile development team coordinates with a Product Owner team who, while facing the customer, also describes the requirements to the team, typically in the form of User Stories.

 The development team may include technical architects, UX designers, testers, and a scrum-master who helps coordinate tasks during the course of a sprint, i.e. an iteration of the product.

-The keys to successes in any process are clarity, accountability and measurable progress.
+The keys to success in any process are clarity, accountability, and measurable progress.

 Understanding the role of Product Owner

-The Product Owner has a key role in Scrum as it requires complex knowledge of work to analyze, elaborate and communicate requirements.
-The concepts of Product Owner and Proxy Product Owner within Agile Development Methodology add comprehensibility and objectivity in the processes.
+The Product Owner has a key role in Scrum as it requires a complex knowledge of work to analyze, elaborate, and communicate requirements.
+The concepts of Product Owner and Proxy Product Owner within the Agile Development Methodology add comprehensibility and objectivity in the processes.
 The Proxy Product Owner (PO) collaborates with the product owner to:

 - Identify and provide clarity through a well-defined Product Backlog prioritized to your needs.